zeroX-tj/node-kafka-zookeeper/README.md

 A high-level client library in Node.js for the Apache Kafka project with Zookeeper integration

 [Kafka](http://incubator.apache.org/kafka/index.html) is a persistent, efficient, distributed publish/subscribe messaging system.
+[Prozess](https://github.com/cainus/Prozess) is a Kafka client library used for low-level access from node-kafka-zookeeper.

 ##Zookeeper consumer example: